Lost Horizon (1937 film): Later reissues and remakes

-All three restorations have been released or licensed numerous times worldwide on home video by Sony and their predecessors Columbia Pictures.
+All three restorations have been released or licensed numerous times worldwide on home video by Sony and its predecessor, Columbia Pictures.
 The 1986 restoration was released on VHS and LaserDisc, while the 1998 restoration was issued on DVD.
-The 2016 restoration has been released as a digital download and on Blu-ray in various territories, including Australia, the United States and much of Europe.
+The 2016 restoration has been released on streaming; and on Blu-ray in various territories including Australia, the United States and much of Europe.
+In 2024, it was additionally released on Ultra HD Blu-ray in the US as part of the "Frank Capra at Columbia" box set.